 Personal data must be disposed of in a way that protects the “rights and freedoms” of data subjects (e.g. shredding, disposal as confidential waste, secure electronic deletion) and in line with the secure disposal procedure.

 15. Document Owner and Approval

-The GDPR Owner is the owner of this policy and is responsible for ensuring that this policy document is reviewed in line with the review requirements stated above.
+The UK GDPR Owner is the owner of this policy and is responsible for ensuring that this policy document is reviewed in line with the review requirements stated above.